 The Fine Arts Museums of San Francisco are putting on the Very Postmortem: Mummies and Medicine exhibit.

-"Archaeology meets technology in this small-scale exhibition exploring the scientific examination of mummies and providing new insights into the conditions under which the Egyptians lived.
+Here are some images from their flicker archive of the transport of the mummy."Archaeology meets technology in this small-scale exhibition exploring the scientific examination of mummies and providing new insights into the conditions under which the Egyptians lived.
 Included is the sarcophagus and mummy of Irethorrou, a priest from Egypt around 500 B.C.
 His mummy has undergone a CT-scan that allows a unique viewing experience of a three-dimensional “fly through” of the body and a forensic reconstruction of his head."

 And now, to meet him internally as well....
 Here is a sampling of the OsiriX images that I generated.